National Concrete Roads Programme

 We'll make sure our plans are coordinated with other roadworks and help road users plan their journeys.

-We want to help people continue their normal journeys as much as possible, with alternative and diversion routes available when needed.
+We want to help people continue their normal journeys as much as possible, with alternative and diversion routes when needed.

 We'll also work with local stakeholders and partners to make sure our customers are aware of works in advance.